cnti-testcatalog/testsuite/INSTALL.md

 <p>

 ##### Supported K8s Clusters
-- [Access](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/) to a working [Certified K8s](https://cncf.io/ck) cluster via [KUBECONFIG environment variable](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable).
+- [Access](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/) to a working [Certified K8s](https://cncf.io/ck) multi-node cluster via [KUBECONFIG environment variable](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable).
 (See [K8s Getting started guide](https://kubernetes.io/docs/setup/) for options)
 -  Follow the optional instructions below if you don't already have a K8s cluster setup
 -  Minimum of 2 schedulable nodes as some tests will require more than one node to run.